spring-guides/gs-async-method/README.md

-This guide walks you through the steps to create an asynchronous query to Facebook.
+This guide walks you through the steps to create asynchronous queries to Facebook.
+The focus is on the asynchronous part, a feature often used when scaling services.

 What you'll build
 -----------------

-This will help you scale services to run in the background using Java's [`Future`][] interface.
+You'll build a lookup service that queries Facebook pages and retrieve data through Facebook's Graph API.
+One approach to scaling services is to run expensive jobs in the background and wait for the results using Java's [`Future`][] interface.
+Java's `Future` is essentially a container oused to hold the potential results.
+It gives you methods to let you poll if the results have arrived yet, and when they have, the ability to access the results.

 What you'll need
 ----------------